sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 \end{align}
 ```

-The equivalence of the MCP with the EOP can be demonstrated through the derivation of the KKTs for the EOP {eq}`EOP_Nash`.
+The equivalence of the MCP with the EOP can be demonstrated through the derivation of the KKTs for the EOP in Eq. {eq}`EOP_Nash`.
 Note that we now have an optimisation problem with quadratic terms in the objective.
 However, these problems are still convex, hence, KKT conditions are -- in all the cases that we consider -- necessary and sufficient conditions for optimality.
 This also means that we can use solver software that supports solving quadratic problems, like Gurobi and Cplex, to efficiently obtain solutions.

+(content:mixed-complementarity:nash-cournot-games)=

 ## Nash-Cournot games